vfarcic/devops24/manuscript/00-preface.md

 Please note that this one, just as the previous books, is self-published.
 I believe that having no intermediaries between the writer and the reader is the best way to go.
 It allows me to write faster, update the book more frequently, and have more direct communication with you.
 Your feedback is part of the process.
 No matter whether you purchased the book while only a few or all chapters were written, the idea is that it will never be truly finished.
 As time passes, it will require updates so that it is aligned with the change in technology or processes.
 When possible, I will try to keep it up to date and release updates whenever that makes sense.
 Eventually, things might change so much that updates are not a good option anymore, and that will be a sign that a whole new book is required. **I will keep writing as long as I continue getting your support.**

 # Audience

+This book explores continuous deployment to a Kubernetes cluster.
+It uses a wide range of Kubernetes platforms and provides instructions how to develop a pipeline on few of the most commonly used CI/CD tools.

 This book is not your first contact with Kubernetes.
 I am assuming that you are already proficient with Deployments, ReplicaSets, Pods, Ingress, Services, PersistentVolumes, PersistentVolumeClaims, Namespaces and a few other things.
 This book assumes that we do not need to go through the basic stuff.
 At least, not through all of it.
 The book assumes a certain level of Kubernetes knowledge and hands-on experience.
 If that's not the case, what follows might be too confusing and advanced.
 Please read [The DevOps 2.3 Toolkit: Kubernetes](https://amzn.to/2GvzDjy) first, or consult the Kubernetes documentation.
 Come back once you're done and once you think you can claim that you understand at least basic Kubernetes concepts and resource types.